 Like some dog breeds, a Border Terrier will shed minimally throughout the year.

 However, their coat won’t shed entirely without help.
-They’ll have to be hand-stripped twice a year to ensure that all of the dead hairs on the top coat are removed and this should be done by a professional groomer.
-You should never clip a Border Terriers’ coat as it will leave the roots of the dead hair behind and affect the growth of new hairs.
+They’ll have to be hand-stripped twice a year to ensure that all of the dead hairs on the top coat are removed.
+This should be done by a professional groomer.
+You should never clip a Border Terrier's coat, as it will leave the roots of the dead hair behind and affect the growth of new hairs.

-No dog breed is fully hypoallergenic; however, a Border Terriers coat may be better suited for people with allergies as they don’t shed as often as other breeds.
+No dog breed is fully hypoallergenic; however, a Border Terrier coat may be better suited for people with allergies as they don’t shed as often as other breeds.

 Border Terrier Bark Sound